-The Deputy Chair thanked officers for their presentation and report.
+The Deputy Chair thanked the officers for their presentation/report.

-It was agreed that the report and presentation on Active North Tyneside be noted.
+It was agreed that the presentation and report on Active North Tyneside be noted.

-C&L22/22 Date and Time of Next meeting
+C&L22/22 Date and Time Next Meeting

 6pm on Tuesday 1 March 2022.

 The above meeting would be held at the Segedunum Roman Fort and Museum, Buddle Street, Wallsend, NE28 6HR.
 The meeting would be preceded by a tour of the site commencing at 5.15pm.